What Happens If Your Income Changes After ACA Enrollment?

 You may qualify for additional subsidy.

-You may owe repayment at tax time.
+You may owe an ACA subsidy repayment at tax time.

 No, but subsidy adjustments may apply.